Cavlon/progblack_learninglog/log.md

 <img src="./images/tinkerbell.png" alt="animated tinkerbell map" width="600">
 <img src="./images/bogdanov.png" alt="animated bogdanov map" width="600">

-As I am more familiar with fragment shaders, I decided to implement my new knowledge using WebGL.
+I decided to implement my new knowledge using WebGL.
 To do this, I followed the instructions on the websites (https://www.tutorialspoint.com/webgl/index.htm) (https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial) (https://webglfundamentals.org/).
 Using the websites, I learnt how to use buffers and I learnt how geometry is rendered, allowing me to create a basic website that displays several shaders and shapes.
 Once I learned how to create geometry, I learned how to add fragment shaders to this geometry and how to transform these with linear maps allowing me to translate, scale and rotate the vertices.
 Finally I created a cube and animated its rotation using the skills I had learned from my research but I couldn't fix the cube from distorting when it rotates on a non-standard axis.
 I will have to research more on WebGL transformations to fix this deformation.

 Website holding the WebGL geometry and shaders showing transformation and colouring of 2D and 3D objects: